kshewani/jobcoinmixer/README.md

 1. A user submits a mixing request.
 A mixing request contains the following fields:
     - The amount to be transferred.
     - One or more address(es) to which the coins are to be transferred.
-    - The way amount is to be split across addresses.
-The application currently allows equal and random splits.
+    - The way amount is to be distribution across addresses.
+The application currently allows equal and random distribution of coins.
 2. Upon submission of the request, the user needs to transfer the exact amount as specified in the mixing request to the mixer address (KAM_MIXER).
 3. Once the mixer receives the amount, the mixer transfers the coins to a house account.
 4. Mixer then transfers coins to each destination address after deducting a mixing fee (0.01%).